Carl E. Svensson

 Professional Activities & Awards

 I am a referee for numerous international research journals, and have reviewed funding applications for the Natural Sciences and Engineering Research Council of Canada (NSERC), the United States Department of Energy (DOE), the United Kingdom Science and Technology Facilities Council (STFC) and the Research Council of Norway.
 I served on NSERC’s Long-Range (2006-2016) Planning Committee for Subatomic Physics in Canada and on the Search Committees for the Director of TRIUMF, Canada’s national laboratory for nuclear and particle physics, in both 2006 and 2013-14.
 I have served on numerous NSERC and U.S. DOE technical review committees, the NSERC Subatomic Physics Evaluation Section, the TRIUMF Director’s Policy and Planning Advisory Committee (PPAC), and the Senate of the University of Guelph.
-I am currently the Chair of the SNOLAB Board of Directors.
+I was member of the Board of Directors of SNOLAB from 2013 to 2018 serving as Vice Chair (2016-17) and Chair (2017-18).

 I am a recipient of the John Charles Polanyi Prize in Physics (2001) from the Government of Ontario, a Research Innovation Award (2002) from the Research Corporation in Arizona, U.S.A., and a Premier’s Research Excellence Award (2002) from the Ontario Ministry of Research and Innovation.
 I received a Presidential Distinguished Professor Award (2002-04) from the University of Guelph, and was the University of Guelph Research Chair in Subatomic Physics from 2003 to 2009.
 In 2008, I was awarded the Herzberg Medal of the Canadian Association of Physicists, and in 2009 an E.W.R.
 Steacie Memorial Fellowship from the Natural Sciences and Engineering Research Council of Canada (NSERC).
 I currently (2010-present) hold a Tier I Canada Research Chair in Gamma-Ray Spectroscopy and Rare Isotope Physics.